Yuri Baluyevsky: Military career

 He was serving in that position when the Kosovo War started in early 1999 and Russia was going to be excluded by the NATO countries from taking part in the peacekeeping mission there.
 In May 1999 Baluyevsky ordered the Russian Airborne brigade of the Stabilization Force in Bosnia and Herzegovina to secretly prepare to enter Kosovo.
-This eventually led to the incident at Pristina airport between Russian and NATO troops.
+This eventually led to the incident at Pristina airport between Russian and NATO troops in June 1999.
 In 2000, President Vladimir Putin tasked him with leading military negotiations that involved NATO countries and China.
+In the General Staff, Baluyevsky was perceived by others as a "Westerner" (he did not see the U.S. and NATO as enemies of Russia), and was later awarded the Legion of Merit by the United States.

 On 27 July 2001 Baluyevsky was appointed as the First Deputy Chief of the General Staff by the president of Russia.
 In January 2002 he traveled to Washington, D.C. and met with U.S. Under Secretary of Defense for Policy Douglas Feith to start negotiations on the reduction of nuclear warheads in the arsenals of both countries, and also to discuss the U.S. decision to withdraw from the Anti-Ballistic Missile Treaty.
 At a press conference in early 2002 Baluyevsky claimed that Iran has nuclear weapons.
 He said that "Iran does have nuclear weapons.
 These are non-strategic nuclear weapons. ...
 As for the danger of Iran's attack on the United States, the danger is zero."
 Before and during the invasion of Iraq by the U.S.-led coalition in early 2003, Baluyevsky said that Russia would not become militarily involved in the conflict.

 On 27 May 2002 he attended a ceremony for the opening of the NATO Military Liaison Mission in Moscow with the Chair of the NATO Military Committee, Admiral Guido Venturoni.
 In December 2002 Baluyevsky said that it was in Russia's national interests to have closer relations with the U.S. and NATO, though about a year later in October 2003 he stated that Russia was concerned about the "anti-Russian orientation" of NATO and about changes to its nuclear doctrine.
+In 2003 he was involved in negotiations between Russia and Georgia.
 In February 2004 he announced that Russia successfully tested a spacecraft in the process of developing hypersonic weapons.